zigpy/zha-device-handlers/zhaquirks/schneiderelectric/README.md

 [zigbee2mqtt](https://www.zigbee2mqtt.io/devices/550D6001.html)

 > Depending on the firmware version the device may support both 1-channel and 2-channel mode.
 In 1-channel mode both the upper and lower buttons works as the upper buttons.
-On some firmware versions (incl. those sold as Elko EKO07117) the device starts out in 1-channel mode and must be switched into 2-channel mode either by using the Elko / Wiser gateway or by holding down button 1 and 4 (upper left and lower right) for approx. 10 seconds - the led will flash red and the become green once successfull.
+On some firmware versions (incl. those sold as Elko EKO07117) the device starts out in 1-channel mode and must be switched into 2-channel mode either by using the Elko / Wiser gateway or by holding down button 1 and 4 (upper left and lower right) for approx. 10 seconds - the led will flash red and the become green once successful.

 [zigbee-herdsman-converters](https://github.com/Koenkk/zigbee-herdsman-converters/blob/d1f00202a79a5cd4b6548dd1d15057895a3e6666/devices/schneider_electric.js#L292-L311)